Crate training with two crates is to have two crates for one dog, a crate for him to sleep in and another in the living area or the garden.

 Can dogs have two crates?

-Yes, a dog can have two crates, one for the night to sleep in and one for the living area.
-However, it could indeed create some confusion for the dog.
+Yes, a dog can have two crates, one for the night to sleep in and one for the living area, and it could indeed create some confusion for the dog especially when you are just starring the crate training process and you are still working on creating a positive association with the crate.

 Many dog owners find it to be more convenient to have two crates so they don’t have to move one around too much.

-I have many crates around the house yet I don’t use two crates for the same dog.
-I find it to be confusing for dogs, and I think it brakes the whole idea behind the crate being a safe and intimate place.
+I have many crates around the house yet I don’t use two crates for the same dog, I find it to be confusing for dogs, and I think it breaks the whole idea behind the crate being a safe and intimate place.

-Maybe it’s not the case but I am not used to the idea of having two crates for one dog.
-And I don’t mind moving the crates around by night since mine is easy to move around.
+Maybe it’s not the case but I am not used to the idea of having two crates for one dog and I don’t mind moving the crates around by night since mine are easy to move around.

 However, there are many dog owners who use two crates for one dog and it seems to be working just fine.

-I mean if it suits you and makes it easier for you to have two crates it’s not going to be impossible to make a dog used to being in two.
+I mean if it suits you and makes it easier for you to have two crates it’s not going to be impossible to make a dog used to be in two crates you just have to link one with the bedtime and the other for daily activities.

 Why would you consider crate training with two crates?